 It’s a question I find myself pondering more and more lately.

-We may have differing perspectives about what counts as “big money,” but for me, a course has to be capable of generating six figures annually before I will count it as big money.
+We may have differing perspectives about what counts as “make money,” but for me, a course has to be capable of generating six figures annually before I will count it as serious money.
 Even if your number is somewhat lower (and especially if it is higher), it’s worth considering that …

 … the market is much much more crowded.
 It used to be somewhat unique to offer online courses.
 No more.
 Now everyone and her mother has a course.

 … the attention of potential buyers is fragmented – and probably waning.
 Because online courses are becoming so common, and there are so many choices, it’s getting harder and harder to get potential buyers to notice any course, much less your specific course.

 … there’s continuing downward pressure on prices.
 Basic economic principles dictate that as supply goes up, prices will come down.
 And, as I have noted many times before, sites like Udemy, while useful in many ways, have contributed greatly to turning online courses into a commodity.

 I don’t point all of this out to burst anyone’s bubble, but rather because I have been an entrepreneur for long enough now (more than two decades) that I have learned that it pays to be a realist.
 The heart of any good business strategy is truly understanding and correctly diagnosing your situation, and the above facts are critical for anyone hoping to make money with online courses.

 The bottom line is that we have reached a point where online course sellers have to act like successful business people in any other mature market.